 Some of the standardised statements, for example those relating to Environmental Management Legislation and Quality Management Procedures, are very lengthy.
 Therefore you should review these carefully and ensure that you select only those parts of the standardised statements that allow you to specify your minimum requirements.
 You should be careful to ensure that the criteria included is proportionate and not overly onerous on the bidder.

-This process will enable you to adopt a standard approach to defining the selection criteria in Contract Notices (and in PINs being used as a Call for Competition).
+This process will enable you to adopt a standard approach to defining the selection criteria in Contract Notices.

 More information on where to state information in the Contract Notice can be found on the Contract Notice and Advertising station.

 As the SPD is designed to be an initial self-declaration form, bidders are not required to produce supporting documentary evidence upfront.
-Evidence maybe requested at the end of the first stage of a two stage procedure or prior to awarding the contract.
+Evidence may be requested from the successful bidder(s) at the end of the first stage of a two stage procedure, and are required prior to awarding the contract.

 If the bidder is unable to provide this evidence, upon request and without delay, it should not be taken forward to tender stage or be awarded the contract.

-Exceptionally, where you have a genuine concern and there is a risk to the effective conduct of the procurement exercise, you may request, at any time, all or part of the supporting documents.
+Exceptionally, where there is a genuine concern and a risk to the effective conduct of the procurement exercise, you may request, at any time, all or part of the supporting documents.
 Such requests can be made to the bidder or any subcontractors, consortia members or other bodies whose capability and capacity will be relied on to perform the contract.

 |Select only the questions that are relevant to the procurement exercise||Add any questions to the SPD|

 |Set your minimum standards and requirements upfront||Set minimum standard too high|